UniFormal/MMT/src/mmt-isabelle/config_sample/README.md

 Hardware
 ========

-* E.g. a cheap "cloud" node: 8 CPU cores, 64 GB RAM
+E.g. a cheap "cloud" node: 8 CPU cores, 64 GB RAM.
+More than 16 CPU cores does not make sense, but more memory may help.

-* Note that Java 8 does not work well with many cores: it is difficult to restrain it to a healthy amount of virtual "processors" (8..16).

 OS packages